sariyanidi/minimal_tutorials/calling_opencv_c++_from_python/README.md

 2) Go to the makefile and replace the locations headers (i.e. *_INC) appropriately and compile file.

 3) Run toy.py with python2.7 (i.e., $ python2.7 toy.py).
+If you seegsu
-If you see processed.png all should be fine.
+ processed.png all should be fine.